ChocolateLoverRaj/gsc-debug-board/README.md

 | Tracked & Insured |	£14.00 | £20.00
 | Untracked & Uninsured |	£10.00 | £12.00

 Also, there seems to sometimes be customs fees.
 See https://github.com/ChocolateLoverRaj/gsc-debug-board/issues/4.
-I am working on how to avoid these customs fees.

 ## Versions
 ### Cable (56k Version)